fperazzi/proSR/README.md

 ## Training
 You can train your own model using the script `train.py`:
 ```
-# Train from default params
+# Train using default params
 python train.py --model MODEL --output DIR
 ```

 `MODEL` is one of `prosr` or `prosrs`.
 Model configurations is loaded from `prosr/config.py`.
 Checkpoints and log files are stored in `DIR`.
 Alternatively, we provide configuration files to customize model and training parameters:
 ```
-# Train from configuration file.
+# Train with configuration file.
 python train.py --config CONFIG.yaml
 ```

-Configurations files replicating the architectures proposed in the paper are avaiable in `PROJECT_ROOT/options`
+Configurations files of the architectures proposed in the paper are avaiable in `PROJECT_ROOT/options`.

+### Loading the dataset
+Make sure that the path in `params.train.path{source,target}` is set correctly.

-See `train.py`
+See `train.py` for more options:
 ```
 usage: train.py [-h] (-m {prosr,prosrs,debug} | -c CONFIG | -ckpt CHECKPOINT)
                 [--no-curriculum] [-o OUTPUT] [--seed SEED]